FengHe001/Mitochondria-network-analysis/README.md

 # MINs
 Python codes used for network analysis of mitochondria-mitochondria interaction networks from 3D images

-If you use our scripts, please gie us the credits by citing us (Zanin et al., Mitochondria-mitochondria interaction networks show altered topological patterns in Parkinson’s disease, 2020, in preparation).
+If you use our scripts, please give us the credits by citing us (Zanin et al., Mitochondria-mitochondria interaction networks show altered topological patterns in Parkinson’s disease, 2020, in preparation).
 For more information, please contact Feng HE (Feng.he@lih.lu) or Massimiliano Zanin (massimiliano.zanin@gmail.com).

 Exponential fit